ChristopherMasukume/Habit-Tracking-Application/README.md

 python main.py
 ```

-- You should see the main menu like picture below, and you can navigate through the options using the arrow keys and press enter to select an option.
+- You should see the main menu and you can navigate through the options using the arrow keys and press enter to select an option.